 Sizing an anchor for your boat reinforces, with some limits, the “bigger is better” idea.
 If your engine fails and you are drifting toward a lee shore, having a properly sized anchor ready could save your boat.
 But raising the anchor by hand, with no electric powered windlass, calls for light and efficient ground tackle (and a strong back).

 The holding power of modern anchors is remarkable, varying between 10 and 200 times the anchor’s weight.
 This means that some anchors that weigh only 5lb. can hold in excess of 1,000 pounds!
-For a detailed look at holding power, see the West Advisor article titled Anchor Testing on our web site, where you can download Bill Springer’s write-up on our tests from the October 2006 issue of Sail Magazine.
+For a detailed look at holding power, see the West Advisor article titled Anchor Testing, where you can download Bill Springer’s write-up on our tests from the October 2006 issue of Sail Magazine.
 Although the data is now a few years old, the technology is virtually unchanged.

-Shale, clay and grassy bottoms: tough bottoms for all anchor designs, with the weight of the anchor, more than the design the most important factor in penetration and holding power.
+Shale, clay and grassy bottoms: Bottom types like these can pose a challenge to any type of anchor.
+For these types of bottoms, the weight of the anchor, more than its design is often the most important factor in penetration and holding power.
 CQR, Delta, Rocna and Supreme anchors are thought to be good due to their ability to penetrate vegetation.
 However, these conditions have a high probability of false setting, due to the anchor catching on roots and protrusions, rather than something solid.

 Plow and scoop anchors have curved shanks that self-launch much more easily on your bow roller, and are the most common choice if you’re using a windlass and want remote-control operation.